KilianMichiels/Thesis/README.md

 How to install Pod:

 1. Open Terminal.
-2. Enter 'sudo gem install cocoapods' command in terminal.
+2. Enter `sudo gem install cocoapods` command in terminal.

-When using a project with a podfile, before opening any of the projects, navigate in the Terminal to the working directory and enter the command 'pod install'.
+When using a project with a podfile, before opening any of the projects, navigate in the Terminal to the working directory and enter the command `pod install`.

 When the installation was successful, you can open the workspace to run the project.